HamzaSamiHussein/freeCodeCamp-Notes/README.md

 ___

-- Screen reader users have different options for what type of content their device reads.
+-Screen reader users have different options for what type of content their device reads.
 This includes :- 1- skipping to (or over) landmark elements.
   2- jumping to the main content.
   3- getting a page summary from the headings.
   4- Another option is to only hear the links available on a page.by reading the link text, or what's between the anchor (a).